 Where to Eat at the Flea Vintage Market

 You will find a fine selection of street food vendors, restaurants, food trucks and bars here.
 All that shopping for vintage goods will certainly make you hungry.
-You can grab a pastry and cup of coffee from the Burnt Lemon Bakery.
-I tried the cinnamon bun which was warm and delicious.
 For sweet or savoury buttermilk pancakes you will be in heaven at Where The Pancakes Are.
 Slurp some ramen at Tatami Ramen or be virtuous with veggies from Savage Salads.
 There are plenty of tables, benches and deck chairs so you can sit down and enjoy your food in comfort.

 Flea Vintage Market Information